platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 ## Available APIs

 Activity scripts can be written in ES2021 and don't support installing additional packages.
-We provide a series of [utility functions you can reuse](./utility.md) as well as the following libraries, APIs, and global variables to facilitate building out custom functionality.
+There are a series of [utility functions you can reuse](./utility.md) as well as the following libraries, APIs, and global variables to facilitate building out custom functionality.

 ### `underscore.js`